Alerts in SAP HANA Database and Data Lake

 -

-Execute the following SQL in the SQL Console to trigger a high (indicated by the parameter value of 4) severity test alert.
+Execute the following query in the SQL console to trigger a high (indicated by the parameter value of 4) severity test alert.

 SQLCopyCALL _SYS_STATISTICS.Trigger_Test_Alert(?, 4, 'High test alert');

-The alert will be viewed in SAP HANA Cockpit in step 3.
+The alert will be viewed in the alerts app in step 3.

 -

-SQLCopyDO BEGIN -- Wait for a few seconds USING SQLSCRIPT_SYNC AS SYNCLIB; CALL SYNCLIB:SLEEP_SECONDS( 300 ); --runs for 5 minutes -- Now execute a query SELECT * FROM M_TABLES; END;
+SQLCopyDO BEGIN USING SQLSCRIPT_SYNC AS SYNCLIB; CALL SYNCLIB:SLEEP_SECONDS( 300 ); --the SQL runs for 5 minutes -- Now execute a query SELECT * FROM M_TABLES; END; -

-The alert record count of non-partitioned column-store tables (ID 17) can be triggered by executing the following SQL.
+The record count of non-partitioned column-store tables alert can be triggered by executing the following SQL.

 -